lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   from the Rule ID.
 If a source identifier is present in the L2 technology, it is used to select the Rule ID.
 This Rule describes the compressed header format and associates the values to the header fields.
 The receiver applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different from the order given by the Rule.
-For instance, Compute-\* may be applied at the end, after all the other CDAs.
+For instance, Compute-\* SHOULD be applied at the end, after all the other CDAs.

 ~~~~